Orlando Arcia Preview, Player Props: Braves vs. Giants

 Orlando Arcia At The Plate

-- Among qualified batters, he ranks 35th in batting average, while his on-base percentage ranks 61st and he is 72nd in slugging.
+- Among qualifying hitters, he ranks 36th in batting average, while his on-base percentage ranks 62nd and he is 66th in slugging.

-- Arcia has had an RBI in 32 games this year (30.5%), including 14 multi-RBI outings (13.3%).
-He has also driven home three or more of his team's runs in one contest.
+- In 31.1% of his games this year, Arcia has had at least one RBI.
+He's picked up more than one in 14.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.